 Oil and gas activities may lead to groundwater contamination through various pathways including surface spills, fracking, improper management or disposal of wastewater, and deteriorating or improper construction of wells.
 These conditions can result in the release of PFAS

-, other harmful organic compounds, volatile organic compounds
+and other harmful organic compounds into well water.

 During cleanup of a Superfund site, the area can be divided into a number of distinct sections (“units”) depending on the complexity of the problems associated with the site.
 Operable units may address geographic areas of a site, specific site problems, or areas where a specific action is required.